aarhusstadsarkiv/byte-header-comparer/readme.md

 ```
 usage: cli.py [-h] [-v] -f folder [-hs [header_size]]

-Compares the first 1024 bytes of each file with the other files and finds longest common substrings
+Compares the first 1024, if no header size is given, bytes of each file with the other files and finds longest common substrings

 options:
   -h, --help            show this help message and exit